Frequently Asked Questions

 Where are your soybeans from?

 We try our best to use sustainably sourced beans.
-Our soybeans are Non-GMO organic beans from Canada.
+Our soybeans are Non-GMO organic beans from Austria.
 Unfortunately, UK does not produce the type of soybeans that is suitable for tempeh.
-We found the Canadian beans with their texture are best for tempeh, and sourcing the beans from Canada creates the least carbon footprint in our production compared to sourcing from other main soybeans producers such as China, South America, or Indonesia.
+We found the Austrian beans with their texture are best for tempeh, and sourcing the beans from Austria creates the least carbon footprint in our production compared to sourcing from other main soybeans producers such as China, South America, or Indonesia.

 Is tempeh vegan?